Writing|

 Favorite Quotes

-Here are a few of my favorite quotes I’ve liked over the years.
-General: “I believe that a man should strive for only one thing in life, and that is to have a touch of greatness” — Félix Martí-Ibáñez “I wish to preach, not the doctrine of ignoble ease, but …
+Here’s a list of quotes I’ve collected from over the years.
+General: “I believe that a man should strive for only one thing in life, and that is to have a touch of greatness” — Félix Martí-Ibáñez “I wish to preach, not the doctrine of ignoble ease, but the …

 Gradient Descent & Optimizers